-- As the founder of Plot, I am excited to announce that we will now publish contributions on a regular basis.
-Upcoming contributions will include Sebastian Loewe, Barbara Buchmaier & Christine Woditschka, and Avi Alpert & Rit Premnath.
-If you don’t want to miss the new line up, subscribe to Plot’s mailing list!
+- I am excited to announce the latest contributions by Peter Scott, Barbara Buchmaier & Christine Woditschka, as well as Avi Alpert & Rit Premnath.
+If you don’t want to miss upcoming pieces, subscribe to Plot’s mailing list!

 - March - June 2016

 - Process Space Residency, NYC